francoc0239/sep10-freedom-project/blog/entry03.md

 Since the last blog entry, Ive been researching part B of my topic on the medcial industry.
 There are two parts to the research, Part A and Part B. Part A is to research medical technology that is used today.
 Part B is to find or create medcial technology that could be invetned and be used in the future.
 I finished part A and now im on Part B. While brainstorming for Part B, I used my creativity to invent medcial inventions that could maybe be made.
 One of the ideas I created was a personal doctor robot that goes with you wherever you go.
 Here are the features that will go with the robot:
   * The robot will be able to make you any medicine you need and it'll give you the right amount of medicine everytime.
   * It'll be able to take your temperature
-  * It'll be able to take carec of you and give you things when you can't move
+  * It'll be able to take care of you and give you things when you can't move
   * It'll be able to move anywhere you go at anytime
   * It has built in safe AI so it can be up to date
   * You can name the robot anything you want